juanmorillios/iOSSideMainMenu/README.md

 pod "iOSSideMainMenu"
 ```
 ## Demo
-Build and run the iOSSideMainMenu project in Xcode to see JMSideMainMenu in action.
+Build and run the iOSSideMainMenu project in Xcode to see iOSSideMainMenu in action.

 ## Contributing
 1. Fork it!